 Diliny: We also have Michael Meng, our resident academic juror.
 He's a Professor of Applied Linguistics at Merseburg University of Applied Science.
 Michael, which category gave you the most challenge?

-Diliny: We have Katalin Nagygyorgy who is a director of UX at platformOS.
+Diliny: Thank you.
+We have Katalin Nagygyorgy who is a director of UX at platformOS.
 Which nominees stood out for you?

 Best International and Localized DevPortal